Pickups and SUVs: Why Bigger Isn’t Always Better

 THE CAR ACCIDENT ATTORNEYS AT FDAZAR

-Over the past thirty years the attorneys at Franklin D. Azar & Associates have helped thousands of injured people obtain complete and timely compensation for their losses.
+Over the past thirty years the attorneys at Frank Azar Car & Truck Accident Lawyers have helped thousands of injured people obtain complete and timely compensation for their losses.
 Our proven track record and expertise have allowed us to grow into the largest personal-injury law firm in Colorado, with offices in Aurora, Greenwood Village, Denver, Colorado Springs, and Pueblo.
 We are proud of our approach; we commit attorneys to cases, not paralegals.
 If you’ve been injured in a car, truck, or motorcycle accident, you may be entitled to compensation.
 Please call the attorneys at FD Azar day or night at 720-372-2824 or contact us here for a free consultation and no-obligation evaluation of your case.